akinwunmi-akinrimisi/docker-k8s-training/02-kubernetes-pod/README.md

 ```

 - Recreate the pod `kubectl create -f <path to pod.yaml>`
-- Run `kubectl top pod my-flask-app` to see resource allocation of the pod
+- Run `kubectl top pod my-flask-app` to see resource allocation of the pod.
+Note this will give the
+  error `Metrics API unavailable` in our case.
+  This is due to us using just a `demo cluster`
+  .
+[This link](https://signoz.io/blog/kubectl-top/#using-kubectl-top-pod-command) shows an example of what to expect
+  when using that command

 ## Add an initContainer to your Pod

 Using init containers is one of the multi-container Pod design patterns.
 As the name implies, initContainers give you
 the ability to run a container (or a number of containers) to carry out certain tasks before the main container(s) in a
 Pod.

 These init containers are so called as they are often used to carry out "initialization" related actions.
 These could be
 things like installing packages, creating files that the main container needs and so on.

 We are going to add a simple initContainer to our pod that just echoes a message then sleeps for 30 seconds using a
 busybox image.
 To do this,